 These are basic but important file prep details.
-The errors are avoidable too, if the project owner keeps a few things are in mind:
+The errors are avoidable too, if a few things are kept in mind:

 - Always use images and graphics that have a resolution of at least 300 dpi

 - Make sure you set the document size to the correct trim size

 - If sending native files, like Indesign files, use the package option to ensure the document, all inks and all fonts are organized in one folder

-We’ve developed a checklist of suggestions to help our clients prepare files that can speed through prepress and avoid delays.
+We’ve developed a checklist of suggestions to help our customers prepare files that can speed through prepress and avoid delays.
 The list includes tips for initial document set up, things to keep in mind while designing your project, and to-dos for when you’re preparing your file for submission.